scott-whitworth/space_genetics/Cuda/Code_Overview_CS_readme.md

   - *devStepSize: Device pointer to allocate space for the step size (not currently in use)
   - *devAbsTol: Device pointer to allocate space for tolerance
   - *devCConstant: Device pointer to allocate space for cConstants
-  - *devMarsLaunchCon: Device pointer to allocate space for marsLaunchCon
+  - *devMarsLaunchCon: Device pointer to allocate space for marsLaunchCon, the array of positions of Mars over time
 ### Initialize
-- initializes the device parameters and allocates the space on the GPU
+- Initializes the device parameters and allocates the space on the GPU
 ### Free
-- deallocates memory stored to GPU
+- Deallocates memory stored to GPU
 ## PlanetInfo(Class)
-- See the [planet_calculations_info.md](../Cuda/Planet_calculations/planet_calculations_info.md) or read the comment headers on the planetInfo.h file
+- See the [planet_calculations_info.md](../Cuda/Planet_calculations/planet_calculations_info.md), the section of this document on [PlanetInfo](#planetinfocpph) or read the comment headers on the planetInfo.h file
 ## Elements
 ### Description
 - These are the 6 main "elements" of the spacecraft being the 3 positional cylindrical coordinates: r, theta, and z; and the spacecraft's velocity in those 3 directions: vr, vtheta, and vz.
 These 3 components are initialized in elements.cpp and elements.h and used as double throughout the code.
 They are calculated within child after callRK.